 4. There is no decision that is bigger or more important than another.
 I appreciate this may seem like an odd thing to say.
 Surely buying a house is a bigger or more important decision than buying a new outfit.
 It’s fair to say that there are more implications and complexities resulting from some decisions versus others.
 But if you take a closer look, you realise that how easy or difficult a decision seems, is always a matter of perception.

 I have observed this countless times in my own life where I’ve made a relatively small or trivial decision [eg. what to cook for dinner] seem huge and complex and I’ve made seemingly life-changing decisions [eg. starting a business] with speed and ease.
 I’m sure you can find some examples of this in your life!

 What this shows us is that our experience of decision making and whether a decision seems difficult or easy, is never a function of the decision itself.
 It always and only stems from how we are thinking about it now – in particular, where we believe our feelings/perceptions are coming from in relation to that decision.
 The answer is always thought.

 5. You’re fundamentally OK whatever decision you make.
 There are two innocent mis-takes we make in our thinking that are important to realise.

 The other outside-in confusion, is that we think we know how we’ll feel in the future and then base our decisions on some future feeling or outcome.
-“If I make X decision, I’ll feel [x] or [y] will happen” is a common thought trap that many of us fall into but it has no inherent truth in it.
+The common thought trap that many of us fall into is “If I make X decision, I’ll feel [x] or [y] will happen” but it has no inherent truth to it.

 To get further insight into the true nature of decision making, check out my book Instant Motivation which reveals the intelligent human operating system which governs all decisions and our entire experience of life.